I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ADV-Recon/README.md

 A script used to do an advanced level of Recon on the targets computer

+Version 2 no longer requires you to host your own version of the script.

+Modifying the execution script is the only necessary interaction

 ## Description

 This program enumerates a target PC to collect as much recon data as possible for future engagements This includes: